sunghunkwag/Advanced-Active-Inference-Agent-/README.md

 This repository contains a cutting-edge implementation of a meta-reinforcement learning agent designed to adapt to new environments in real-time.
 Built with PyTorch, the agent operates in a pixel-based world where the rules of interaction (i.e., the environment dynamics) can change.

 The core of this project is the agent's ability to learn **how to learn**.
 Instead of just mastering a single task, it learns to quickly infer the hidden rules of a new environment from a handful of experiences.
-This is achieved through a novel architecture based on **Memory-Augmented Meta-RL with Contextual Inference**.
+This is achieved through a novel architecture based on **Memory-Augmented Meta-RL with Contextual Inference** and is further extended with **Tri-Neuro Hybrid dynamics** for richer latent transitions.

 ## Architecture